jakobzhao/geog458/labs/lab03/readme.md

 We expect the followings for your deliverable:

 - the shapefiles have been properly converted to geojson data.
-We expect the geojson has the right projection, the unused attributes has been deleted, the geometric shapes has been simplified (e.g., using [mapshaper](https://mapshaper.org/)). **(4 points)**
+We expect the geojson has the right projection, the unused attributes has been deleted, the geometric shapes has been simplified (e.g., using [mapshaper](https://mapshaper.org/)(You will download a geojson type file but with a deceiving suffix '.json'.
+Don't worry.
+It will work fine!)). **(4 points)**

 - for each map:
   -   use appropriate zoom level, map center, please apply "Albers" projection for this map. **(2 points per map)**